 Samsung 419L

-Both refrigerators are stabiliser-free and hence they are not affected by fluctuations in voltage.
-Both of them can accommodate variations in voltage, with the LG having a somewhat broader range (100-310 V vs 100-300 V).
+The two refrigerators are stabiliser-free, which means that they are not affected by changes in voltage.
+Both models are able to manage the voltage changes, and the LG has a slightly broader range (100-310 V vs 100-300 V).

-Another advantage of the Samsung model is the added feature of AI Energy Mode, which automatically increases or decreases the speed of the compressor to save an extra 10 percent of energy.
+The Samsung model also includes the added advantage of AI Energy Mode that automatically regulates the compressor speed to save an extra 10 percent of energy.

 Smart Features